Senegambia bridge

 The Senegambia bridge, also known as the Trans-Gambia Bridge, is a bridge in The Gambia that carries the Trans-Gambia Highway connecting northern and southern Gambia.
 It also provides access to the isolated Casamance province from the rest of Senegal.
 A bridge had been proposed for this location in 1956 but political considerations delayed construction which finally began in 2015.
-Construction was funded largely by a loan of US$ 65 million from the African Development Bank, with remaining funding coming from the Gambian government.
+Construction was funded largely by a loan of US$ 65 million from the African Development Bank, with the remaining funding coming from the Gambian government.
 Construction works were carried out by a joint venture of Spanish company Isolux Corsán and the Senegalese Arezki Group.

 The bridge, made from reinforced concrete, opened to light vehicles on 21 January 2019.
 At 1.9 km in length it is one of West Africa's longest bridges and includes a 100 m central span to facilitate continued use of the river by boats.
 The Senegambia bridge forms part of the Trans-Gambia Highway and the Trans–West African Coastal Highway.

 Situation

-The bridge lies approximately 10 km south of Farafenni, a Gambian town on the border with Senegal, and carries the Trans-Gambia Highway across the Gambia River.
-This runs east-west through The Gambia and splits the country in two.
+The bridge lies approximately 10 km south of Farafenni, a Gambian town on the border with Senegal, and carries the Trans-Gambia Highway across the Gambia River, which runs east-west through The Gambia and splits the country in two.
 The river also prevents easy movement of people from the main portion of Senegal, which lies north of The Gambia, to its southern province of Casamance which is south of the river.
 Travellers had previously used a ferry crossing at this location, but it was unreliable and delays of 10–20 days waiting for a ferry were not uncommon.
 The alternative was a 400 km detour eastwards to the next available crossing of the Gambia River.
 Development in Casamance had been hindered by the poor access to the rest of the country.